Workplace Violence: Statistics and Consequences

 Industry Statistics

 Healthcare remains one of the most dangerous industries due to a high percentage of workplace violence.
-Healthcare and social service workers are at an increased risk of suffering injuries due to workplace violence.
+Healthcare and social service workers are at an increased risk factors of suffering injuries due to workplace violence.
 Around 69% of healthcare workers have to endure physical abuse and 71% have to face non-physical assaults based on reported data.

 The Government Accountability Office (GOA) reported that 15 million healthcare workers in the U.S. faced workplace violence.
 It’s not only the workers that are impacted by violence, businesses also have to face billions of dollars in losses due to such incidents.